tmidi/tmidi.github.io/content/post/cd-up-faster-with-backup-command.md

 categories:
   - Bash
   - Shell
-title: "Cd Up Faster With Backup Command"
+title: "Change Directory Up Faster With Back up Command"
 date: "2018-03-15T00:56:24-04:00"
 draft: false
 ---
 [Donovan Brown](http://donovanbrown.com) wrote a good [article](http://donovanbrown.com/post/Why-cd-when-you-can-just-backup) showcasing how you can use a custom PowerShell function to navigate up directories without the need to type multiple `cd ..` .
-I find his idea interesting and could be of important time saver if you spend a lot of time on PowerShell.
+I find his idea interesting and could be of important time saver if you spend a lot of time working with PowerShell.

-Unfortunately (or fortunately) I don't use PowerShell a lot, and when I do my usage is limited to few PowerCLI commands, but I do spend a considerable time interacting with Linux Shell.
-The natural thing to do is to port Donovan's idea into a Bash script., naturally, the Bash script is going to be different from the PowerShell one, but the concept is the same.
+Unfortunately (or fortunately depends how you see it) nowadays I don't use PowerShell a lot, and when I do my usage is limited to few PowerCLI commands, but I do spend a considerable time interacting with Linux Shell, so the natural thing to do is to port Donovan's idea into a Bash script.
+The Bash script is going to be different from the PowerShell one, but the concept remains the same.

 What we need?
  - A function that take an integer as an argument.